 Ounce for ounce, grass-fed liver is the most nutrient-dense food on the planet.
 By consuming liver, you can get most of the vitamins and minerals you need on a daily basis.

-As a result, I highly recommend making liver a regular part of your diet and to consume it several days a week.
+As a result, I highly recommend making liver a regular part of your diet, consuming it several times per week.
 We usually do that in the form of liver pâté that I make from scratch using this recipe.

 Additionally, my wife often makes meatballs by mixing grass-fed ground beef with some liver.
 The ground beef masks the taste of the liver, so even the kids eat it without hesitation.